Leave policies for faculty and other academic appointees. Questions about leaves may be addressed to the Associate Provost for Faculty Affairs.

 Short-Term Disability Leave

 Faculty members do not accrue sick leave.
-If illness or disability prevents a faculty member from performing his or her University obligations, the faculty member must promptly make arrangements with his or her chair, director or dean to ensure that all such responsibilities are met for the current quarter.
+If illness or disability prevents a faculty member from performing his or her University obligations, the faculty member must promptly make arrangements with the department chair, director or dean to ensure that all such responsibilities are met for the current quarter.
 During that quarter, the faculty member ordinarily will continue to receive full salary and benefits and such leave shall count towards leave under the Family and Medical Leave Act.
+Faculty members may also use short-term disability leave for absences due to the illness, injury, or medical appointment of their child, spouse, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent.

 Long-Term Disability Leave